Utopian socialism: In literature and in practice

-Many Romantic authors, most notably William Godwin and Percy Bysshe Shelley, wrote anti-capitalist works and supported peasant revolutions across early 19th century Europe. Étienne Cabet (1788–1856), influenced by Robert Owen, published a book in 1840 entitled Travel and adventures of Lord William Carisdall in Icaria in which he described an ideal communal society.
-His attempts to form real socialist communities based on his ideas through the Icarian movement did not survive, but one such community was the precursor of Corning, Iowa.
-Possibly inspired by Christianity, he coined the word communism and influenced other thinkers, including Marx and Engels.

 Edward Bellamy (1850–1898) published Looking Backward in 1888, a utopian romance novel about a future socialist society.
 In Bellamy's utopia, property was held in common and money replaced with a system of equal credit for all.
-Valid for a year and non-transferable between individuals, credit expenditure was to be tracked via "credit-cards" (which bear no resemblance to modern credit cards which are tools of debt-finance).
+Valid for a year and non-transferable between individuals, credit expenditure was tracked via "credit-cards" (which bear no resemblance to modern credit cards which are tools of debt-finance).
 Labour was compulsory from age 21 to 40 and organised via various departments of an Industrial Army to which most citizens belonged.
-Working hours were to be cut drastically due to technological advances (including organisational).
-People were expected to be motivated by a Religion of Solidarity and criminal behavior was treated as a form of mental illness or "atavism".
-The book ranked as second or third best seller of its time (after Uncle Tom's Cabin and Ben Hur).
+Working hours were cut drastically due to technological advances (including organisational).
+People were expected to be motivated by a Religion of Solidarity, and criminal behavior was treated as a form of mental illness or "atavism".
+The book ranked as a second or third best seller of its time (after Uncle Tom's Cabin and Ben Hur).
 In 1897, Bellamy published a sequel entitled Equality as a reply to his critics and which lacked the Industrial Army and other authoritarian aspects.

-William Morris (1834–1896) published News from Nowhere in 1890, partly as a response to Bellamy's Looking Backwards, which he equated with the socialism of Fabians such as Sydney Webb.
-Morris' vision of the future socialist society was centred around his concept of useful work as opposed to useless toil and the redemption of human labour.
-Morris believed that all work should be artistic, in the sense that the worker should find it both pleasurable and an outlet for creativity.
-Morris' conception of labour thus bears strong resemblance to Fourier's, while Bellamy's (the reduction of labour) is more akin to that of Saint-Simon or in aspects Marx.
+William Morris (1834–1896) published News from Nowhere in 1890, partly as a response to Bellamy's Looking Backward, which he equated with the socialism of Sydney Webb and other Fabians.
+Morris' vision of a future socialist society was centred around his concept of useful work as opposed to useless toil and the redemption of human labour.
+Morris believed all work should be artistic, in the sense that the worker should find it both pleasurable and an outlet for creativity.
+Morris' conception of labour thus bears strong resemblance to Fourier's, while Bellamy's (the reduction of labour) is more akin to that of Saint-Simon or in aspects to Marx.